 The title of this article is a bit misleading.
 These aren’t the absolutely worst ideas for starting businesses.
 They were fine ideas for starting a business in their day, as were film developing, video stores, dial-up internet services, and horse-drawn carriages.

-But that day is gone and these are no longer good choices.
-Some are no longer good choices because their potential markets have been saturated.
+But for some that day is gone and these are no longer necessarily good choices.
+Some are no longer good choices because their potential markets have been saturated .
 You can still start a business in a saturated market, but if you do you’ll have to find a specific niche you can target and/or have especially strong skills.